 Both are leverage instruments.
-Meaning, in comparison to trading equities, both put the trader in a better position to control the price movement of the underlying assets.
+Meaning, that in comparison to trading equities, both put the trader in a better position to control the price movement of the underlying assets.
 For instance, a future contract with an initial margin requirement of 10% will let the trader control ten times the underlying asset in comparison to the cash position.

 In order to hedge their position against cash, traders frequently use futures and options.
-If a trader has taken a buy position in the cash segment and the market seems to be turbulent with negative stance, then the trader would want to hedge the position by taking a position in futures or options.
-There are various hedging strategies that traders apply in order to minimize their risk or have a market neutral position.
+If a trader has taken a buy position in the cash segment and the market seems to be turbulent with a negative stance, then the trader would want to hedge the position by taking a position in futures or options.
+There are various hedging strategies that traders apply in order to minimize their risk or have a market-neutral position.

 Both futures and options follow daily settlements